ninabarzh/broomstick/content/posts/digital-currencies.md

 ### Lack of legal protections and irreversible transactions

-With your bank, if something goes wrong—say, you pay the wrong person or someone pinches your card—there is at least the faint hope of recourse.
+With your bank, if something goes wrong, say, you pay the wrong person or someone pinches your card, there is at least the faint hope of recourse.
 You ring a hotline, fill out a form, and maybe, just maybe, get your money back.
 In crypto, however, there is no hotline.
 There is no desk.
 There is no human.
 There is just a cold, indifferent blockchain telling you: “tough luck.”